-To maximize the usage of ENCODE data into various types of cancers, we extended our network analysis from strictly matched tumor-normal cell lines to more generalized networks by a regression based learning method called RABIT (details in supplementary file).
-We integrated thousands of patient expression profiles from multiple cohorts to systematically search for TFs and RBPs that drive tumor specific expression patterns (Table Sx).
-In particular, for each pair of regulator and cancer type we selected the best explanatory binding profile and estimated the fraction of patients with target genes differentially regulated (details see supplementary file).
-The overall trend for the discovered key TFs and RBPs were given in Fig. 4A.
-We found that the impact of regulators on tumor gene expression predicted by our integration is highly consistent with previous knowledge.
-For example, RABIT predicted the target genes of MYC to be significantly up regulated in numerous cancers (star in Fig Sx), consistent with the known role of MYC as an oncogenic TF.
-Besides capturing knowledge from previous studies, our analysis also predicted previously unidentified functions for regulators in cancer.
-For example, the predicted targets of RBP SUB1 were significantly up regulated in many cancer types (Figure 3C).
-As another example of novel predictions in our integration analysis, the predicted targets of TF ZNF687 were significantly up regulated in breast and prostate tumors (star in Supplementary Figure 2).
-Thus, the integration analysis between ENCODE and expression data has revealed many previously unidentified regulators with possible roles in driving the cancer specific expression patterns.
+To optimally leverage ENCODE data for studying various types of cancers, we extended our network analysis from strictly matched tumor-normal cell lines to more generalized networks by a regression-based learning method called RABIT (see Supp.
+File/Section(?)
+X).
+We integrated thousands of patient expression profiles from multiple cohorts to systematically search for TFs and RBPs that drive tumor-specific expression patterns (Table Sx).
+In particular, for each regulator-cancer type pair, we selected the best explanatory binding profile and estimated the fraction of patients with differentially regulated target genes (see Supp.
+File/Section(?)
+X).
+The overall trends for the key TFs and RBPs discovered are given in Fig. 4A.
+The predicted impacts of regulators on tumor gene expression (as inferred from RABIT) are highly consistent with previous findings.
+For example, RABIT predicts the target genes of MYC to be significantly up-regulated in numerous cancers (star in Fig Sx), which is consistent with the known role of MYC as an oncogenic TF.

+In addition to recapitulating existing knowledge from previous studies, our analysis also predicted previously unidentified functions for regulators in cancer.
+For example, the predicted targets of the RBP SUB1 were significantly up-regulated in many cancer types (Figure 3C).
+As another example of our novel predictions, the predicted targets of the TF ZNF687 were significantly up-regulated in breast and prostate tumors (star in Supp.
+Fig. 2).
+Thus, this integration between ENCODE and expression data has revealed many previously unidentified regulators with possible roles in driving cancer-specific expression patterns.

 [JZ2MG: loregic to be here!]

-The combinatorial regulation of many TFs jointly determines the ON and OFF states of all genes to maintain the correct biological processes of normal cells.
-The disruption of co-regulatory relationships of key elements in cancer cell lines will result in erroneous gene expression pattern.
-We quantified the co-association status of each TF and observed huge co-association changes in some of the key TFs when comparing the regulatory network of K562 and GM12878.
+The combinatorial regulation of many TFs jointly determines the “ON” and “OFF” states of all genes as part of maintaining homeostasis in healthy cells.
+The disruption of co-regulatory relationships for key elements in cancer cell lines ultimately result in erroneous gene expression patterns.
+We quantified the co-association status of each TF and observed major co-association changes in some of the key TFs when comparing the regulatory network of K562 to GM12878.
 For example, ZNFXXX is a suppressor TF that shows only marginal co-binding events in GM12878.
-However, it not only increases its binding sites from xxx to xxx in K562, but also up to xxx percent of its binding sites co-bind with other TFs.
-Such unique patterns of co-association in cancer cell lines indicate differential combinatorial code.
+Its number of binding sites increases from xxx to xxx in K562.
+In addition, up to xxx% of its binding sites co-bind with other TFs.
+Such unique patterns of co-association in cancer cell lines suggest a differential combinatorial code.

 Step-wise prioritization schemes pinpoint deleterious SNVs in cancer

-Here we proposed a multi-resolution prioritization scheme to pinpoint key regulatory elements and single nucleotide variants (SNVs) that are important for carcinogenesis (workflow in Fig.5 A).
-We start from searching for key regulators, such as TF or RBPs, which are either massively rewired or drives tumor-normal differential expression.
-Then we prioritize functional elements (such as enhancers and TF binding sites) governed by above key regulators through recurrence analysis.
-Lastly, we scrutinize each nucleotide therein by synthesizing features from annotation, conservation, and motif gain/loss effects to pinpoint the impactful ones for small-scale functional characterization.
+Here, we proposed a multi-resolution prioritization scheme to pinpoint key regulatory elements and SNVs that are important for carcinogenesis (workflow in Fig.5 A).
+We start by searching for key regulators (such as TF or RBPs) that are either massively rewired or drive tumor-normal differential expression.
+We then prioritize the functional elements (such as enhancers and TF-binding sites) governed by the key regulators through recurrence analysis.
+Lastly, we scrutinize each SNV therein by synthesizing features from annotation, conservation, and motif gain/loss events to pinpoint the impactful variants for small-scale functional characterization.